-Pacific Northwest states are experiencing booming employment numbers and Oregon is no exception, reaching a record high of 2.1 million last year.
+Pacific Northwest states are experiencing booming employment numbers and Oregon is no exception, reaching record highs in recent years.
 Known nationally as a burgeoning hub for tech and healthcare jobs, as well as the home to Fortune 500 companies such as Amazon and Nike, Portland is drawing talented people and businesses—which means competition for the best talent is skyrocketing.
 More than ever, smarter hiring practices are crucial to success for Portland employers, which means it’s time for some self-assessment.
 Is your company positioned to attract top-notch candidates?
 To stand out from the crowd, here are some important things to consider.

 Reputation Matters.
 Is Your Organization Trusted?

 With greater working flexibility, professionals can move between jobs, and cities, more freely than ever before.
 What will draw them to—and keep them in—your company?
 Hiring and retention rely on an organization being authentic and trusted.
 Candidates are looking for companies that share their values, and can back up what they promise.

 A recent study shows that levels of employee engagement were directly related to the amount of trust people had in the company’s leadership.
 Professionals want transparency, humility, and leaders who model the organization’s stated values.
 As an employer, you must be able to clearly and genuinely communicate what your company stands for.
 Identify the values that drive your business.
 And be honest.
 Don’t try to be something you’re not.
 Great talent won’t last long if they discover your mission statement was nothing but a marketing ploy.